 Fiber rich foods are generally healthier for you, a diet rich in fibrous foods can help you achieve and maintain a healthy weight.
 Your weight has an impact on your overall health and digestion.

 2. Insoluble and Soluble Fiber

 The importance of fiber in the diet has been discussed, however, there are two types of fiber that are equally as important.
 Insoluble fiber cannot be digested by the human body, whereas soluble fiber draws in water during digestion.

 Both are needed for adequate digestion, too much or too little of either can negatively impact your body.
 Insoluble fiber is found in vegetables and whole grain, good sources of soluble fiber is nuts, seeds and legumes.

 Foods that are high in fat slow down the digestion process which can cause complications.
 That being said, fat is still a necessary component to a person’s diet.
 To prevent excessive slowing of the digestion process, pair high fat foods with high fiber foods.

 Meat is a common food that can be high in fat but is necessary to consume for a complete diet.
 Choose low fat meats, like skinless chicken and pork loin, because you will still get the protein you need without slowing down digestion.

 Probiotics are the healthy, natural bacteria in your digestive system.
 Combatting effects related to poor diet and stress, enhanced nutrient absorption, and strengthened immune system are all related to the consumption of probiotics.

 Yogurt, kefir and other fermented foods are rich in probiotics and should be consumed frequently as a part of your diet to promote healthy digestion.
-You can read more about probiotics and the corresponding dietary choices at the Digestive Center website.

 5. Scheduled Eating Times